-2 In line with the dividend policy outlined on pages 10 and 11 of this Annual Report, this is based on dividends paid or proposed per Ordinary Share for the financial year and the NAV per Ordinary Share at the immediately preceding year end.
+&lt;sup>2 In line with the dividend policy outlined on page 10 of this Annual Report, this is based on dividends paid or proposed per Ordinary Share for the financial year and the NAV per Ordinary Share at the immediately preceding year end.

-3 Closing mid-market price at the year end (Source: IRESS).
+&lt;sup>3 Closing mid-market price at the year end (Source: IRESS).

-^{}Definitions of these Alternative Performance Measures (APMs) can be found in the Glossary on pages 102 and 103 of this Annual Report.
-The principal Key Performance Indicators (KPIs) are highlighted in the Business Report on pages 17 and 18.
+\Definitions of these Alternative Performance Measures (APMs) can be found in the Glossary on pages 98 and 99 of this Annual Report.
+The principal Key Performance Indicators (KPIs) are highlighted in the Business Report on pages 16 and 17.